protegeproject/swrlapi/README.md

   </dependency>
 ```

+The SWRLAPI uses the [OWLAPI](https://github.com/owlcs/owlapi) to manage OWL ontologies.
 The following example illustrates how the library can be used to create a SWRL query engine using an ontology
 created by the OWLAPI and then execute rules in that ontology.